GET INVOLVED IN YOUR CHILD’S EDUCATION

-- Some parents like to volunteer at the school by participating in classroom activities, in the canteen, supervising excursions or being an active member of the Parents and Friends or School Association.
+- Some parents like to volunteer at the school by participating in classroom activities, in the canteen, assisting with excursions or being an active member of the School Association.

 - For many parents, volunteering in school hours is not an option because of work or having young children at home, but there are still plenty of ways to support and encourage your child’s learning.

 - Taking an active interest in your child’s day is a great way to understand what’s happening at school and how your child is feeling socially and academically.